 With these deeper dive QBR slides, we again try to provide more value than just reporting the numbers.
 Instead, we aim to spark a conversation on what these metrics mean for our customer, and what actions we could take based on these results.
 We kick off those conversations with the “observations” and “consider” sections of this slide.

-As part of the Roadmap Review, we circle back to our customer’s upcoming goals and objectives, and how training fits into their overall Customer Success map.
+Previewing the product roadmap is not just a game of show-and-tell.
+Use it as a strategic way to circle back to the customer’s upcoming goals and objectives, and how training fits into their overall Customer Success map.

 Leave ample time at the end of the QBR call for questions and clear next steps.
 Email your customer their updated QBR presentation after the call.